Two-Lane Blacktop (song)

 "Two-Lane Blacktop" is a song by Rob Zombie from his Past, Present & Future compilation album.
-The song is loosely based on the 1971 road movie Two-Lane Blacktop directed by Monte Hellman.
+The song is named after the 1971 road movie Two-Lane Blacktop but the words "Two-Lane" are never mentioned in the lyrics.
+Instead t the refrain exclaims "Blacktop Rollin'!"
 The song was also featured in the racing game Need for Speed: Underground in 2003 and then again in the film Venom in 2005.